 The Common Application (also called the “Common App”) offers a platform to apply for colleges but it also seems to stir up a plethora of confusion.
 You can use this online application to apply to member colleges and universities in all fifty states and the District of Columbia, as well as colleges outside of the country.

 It sounds so easy to build an online profile to apply to over 975 participating colleges, doesn’t it?
 In reality, your profile must represent perfection in numerous areas.
 Once you submit the application to a college, you cannot resubmit it.
-In other words, you don’t want to make a mistake or inadvertently leave something out on the Common App.
+In other words, you do not want to make a mistake or inadvertently leave something out on the Common App.

 Read these tips to ensure you have a polished Common App.